-An early retirement reduction factor is applied to the Basic Benefit if the member retires with a reduced retirement benefit or selects a benefit payout option other than the Basic Benefit.
+An early retirement reduction factor is applied to the Basic Benefit if the member retires with a reduced retirement benefit.
+In cases where the member has elected an optional form of retirement payment, an option factor specific to the option chosen is then applied.